mat3u/mat3u.github.io/_posts/2016-01-08-autofac--decorators.md

 }
 {% endhighlight %}

 What is happening?
-I'm simply registering base type with name: `{InterfaceTypeName}-0` and following decorators as `{InterfaceTypeName-i}`.
-Last decorator is registered as interface that will requested to be injected.
+I'm simply registering base type with name: `{InterfaceTypeName}-0` (line 16) and following decorators as `{InterfaceTypeName-i}` (lines 18-30).
+Last decorator is registered as interface that will requested to be injected (lines 32-36).
 In this particular case it looks as follows:

 | Type | | Name |
 |------|-|------|